Jennifer Carson Marr Directory Page

 Ph.D., London Business School

-Dr. Jennifer Carson Marr is an Assistant Professor in the Management and Organization Department, at the Robert H. Smith School of Business, University of Maryland.
+Dr. Jennifer Carson Marr is an Associate Professor in the Management and Organization Department, at the Robert H. Smith School of Business, University of Maryland.
 She received her PhD in Organizational Behavior from London Business School.

 Professor Marr's research examines the dynamics of status hierarchies and motivational goals.
 Her research was awarded the Best Paper Award at the Academy of Management Meeting, it has been published in top academic journals including Academy of Management Journal, Organizational Behavior and Human Decision Processes, and Psychological Science, and it has been profiled in various media outlets including The Washington Post and The Financial Times.